by Steven J. Owens (unless otherwise attributed)

-You can also download a tomcat RPM created by Jason Brittain (author of Tomcat: The Definitive Guide) which provides a few extra system-specific tools (init scripts, etc) from:
+You used to be able too download a tomcat RPM created by Jason Brittain (author of Tomcat: The Definitive Guide) which provides a few extra system-specific tools (init scripts, etc) from

 However, in the past few years Java has been more successful in working with the open source world, so now, you can install more automatically using yum on centos or apt on debian or ubuntu.
 (Tomcat has been available in packaged form for an even longer time, as it started in the open source world.).

 Note: Jason Brittain warns that there are some problems in the init scripts in the older packaged tomcat installations, which will cause unreliable restarts (which then lead to "a rash of problems").
 At the time of this writing (late Feb, 2010) Jason has sent in fixed init scripts for the debian and ubuntu tomcat6 packages, but they aren't yet in the stable release.
 Ubuntu 10.04 Lucid Lynx will have the fixed init script.
 Until then, you may want to avoid using the init scripts in the packaged versions, and instead use Jason's RPM.
 See the note in the Standard HTTP/HTTPS Ports and Root Permissions section for a link to Jason's blog post with more info.

 Typically both the Java installation and the Tomcat installation are (each) a single directory hierarchy full of files.
 Apache mod_proxy_ajp, (assuming you don't care about scalability) is part of the Apache installation.
 Packaged installs tend to put files in multiple places, according to the linux distribution's standards (e.g. config data in /etc, binaries in /var/lib, writable data like webapps in /var/share).

 For more info on the ubuntu packaged release:https://help.ubuntu.com/8.10/serverguide/C/tomcat.html